The-Microservice-Dungeon/decisionlog/_decisions/game-domainmodel.md

 ![Fachliches_Datenmodell_Game](./images/Fachliches_Datenmodell_Game_Updated.png)

 ### Player
-The Player gets commands which are excuted in the game.
+The Player gets commands which are executed in the game.

 ### Round
 A Round follows certain conditions which are part of the Game.
 The conditions are initiated in the Round Phase...?
 The timer is a composition of the round.
-- potential sub-domain: Round end

 ### Game
-A Game follows certain conditions.
+A Game follows certain conditions as max rounds an max players.
 The timer is a composition of the round.
-- potential sub-domain: Game start
-- potential sub-domain: Game end
-- potential sub-domain: Game Creation
-    + Are the Game conditions set her?

 ### Command
-Commands are excuted through th ePlayer in a Round.
-The command need the information about a certain Robot and which phase or type is be choosen.
+Commands are executed through the Player in a Round.
+The command need the information about a certain Robot and which phase or type is be chosen.
+For a detailed specification please read the domain-model-for-commands decision.
-- potential sub-domain: Command input
-- potential sub-domain: Command processing

 ### Admin
-Admins can create new Admins,Player and start or end the game.
+Admins are retired look decision game-admin-retired.

 ### Robot
 The game manages a list of the robots from the players, to verify, that all the commands for the robots are from the right players.

 ### Further potential (sub) domains:
 - Authentication
-- Outside of Game (getting all player, achievments ...)

 ## Alternatives not seriously considered